emad-elsaid/emad-elsaid.github.io/source/content/posts/tracing-ruby-applications-execution-in-4-lines.md

 the methods executed and where is it located, I need to see that in realtime.

-Turns out the solution is very simple, as Ruby has `TracePoint` module, you can use it to log any thing gets called in your application like so.
+Turns out the solution is very simple, as Ruby has `TracePoint` module, you can use it to log any thing gets called in your application, so adding this snippet to your rails initializers or anywhere before your application starts.

 ```ruby
 TracePoint.new(:call) do |tp|